vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

-    [date time] [SilKitAdapterSocketCAN] [info] Creating CAN controller 'SilKitAdapterSocketCAN_CAN_CTRL' [date time] [SilKitAdapterSocketCAN] [info] Creating CAN device connector for 'can0' [date time] [SilKitAdapterSocketCAN] [info] vCAN device successfully opened Press enter to stop the process...
+    [date time] [SilKitAdapterSocketCAN] [info] Creating CAN controller 'SilKitAdapterSocketCAN_CAN_CTRL' [date time] [SilKitAdapterSocketCAN] [info] Creating CAN device connector for 'can0' [date time] [SilKitAdapterSocketCAN] [info] vCAN device successfully opened Press CTRL + C to stop the process...

 You should see also a `SilKitAdapterSocketCAN` participant announcement in the SIL Kit registry terminal